 No. There’s no electricity in the cord until it is securely and properly attached to the car.

 Your car won’t go.
 It knows if the cord is still connected.

 Overnight.
 Ten or eleven hours for 50 miles.

 It would be good to install some extras.
-An initial group of twenty could serve as the pilot project.
+An initial group of twenty in your company lot could serve as the pilot project.
 Then as more people switch over to electric drive, proceed with the second increment of a master plan.

 Establish some reasonable protocols.
 Maybe if more than half of the EV slots are open, then a non-EV can park.
 In your company lot, it will be pretty obvious if somebody is being a jerk.
 If it happens twice, leave them a little love note.

-Twenty is a good start.
+Twenty is a good start for employee parking.
 2/3 of the funding may be available from the state, and there shouldn’t be much disruption during the installation.

 Up to $7,500 from the Federal Government and an additional $4,000 in VT, $2,500 in MA, $2,000 NY, $5,000 NJ.

 Hard question!
 Maybe that they’re fun to drive, no engine you have to get wound up to get you going.
 They’re quiet.
-You don’t have to stop for gas and no appointments for an oil change.
 No fuss!
-Maybe best of all, that good feeling knowing you’re a better good citizen, putting a little less carbon up where there’s already more than enough.
+No stops at the gas station and no appointments for an oil change.
+And of course, that good feeling knowing you’re a better a good citizen, putting a little less carbon up where there’s already more than enough.